Accounting: Accounting: Actions: Reconciliation

 This will populate the appropriate fields with the settings from the Write Off Reconciliation Model, and add the $23.51 offset to the T sheet.
-We can then click validate.
+We can then click Reconcile.

-The original invoices will now show as paid in full.
+The original invoice now shows as paid in full.

 And, the written off total has been added to the journal that records such things.